Private Maternity Stay

 Mitcham Private Hospital is proud of the excellent standard of catering service that we provide each day.
 We appreciate that the quality and taste of the food offered at our hospital is a critical aspect of our patients experience.
 Our chefs are focused on creating a range of delicious menu options utilising high-quality and fresh produce.

-An a la carte lunch menu is now available to maternity patients, prepared by our own onsite chef.
+An a la carte lunch menu is available for maternity patients from 11.30 am – 1.30 pm Monday to Friday, prepared by our own onsite chef.
 Partner meals are also available, for a nominal charge.
-You have the flexibility of choosing your meal timing to suit you and your new baby.

 Special consideration is taken when planning and providing your meals.
 If you have any special dietary requirements, please attach a note with your registration forms so we can cater for your needs.